 intro from Max Jersak: What the hell can sentence structure tell us about our own emotions?
 Probably nothing to a sane person.
 But I think language loves to hide little truths up in its webs.
 It can tell us, for example, one reason why happiness feels different from inspiration.
-When an artist says "I feel happy," the artist just feels happy.
-Happiness is its own cozy endgame.
-It doesn't imply anything other than itself.
-On the other hand, when an artist says "I feel inspired", there's a silent implication: they feel inspired to actually do something.
+When an artist says "I feel happy," the artist simply feels happy.
+Happiness is its own cozy endgame and it doesn't imply anything other than itself.
+On the other hand, when an artist says "I feel inspired", there's a silent implication: they feel inspired to actually do something, to make something.
 There's always an implied object of inspiration, some action that inspiration pushes us toward.
-Like magnet dipoles or sides of a coin, feeling inspiration and acting upon it are both necessary parts of the creation machine.
+Like two sides of a coin, feeling inspiration and actually acting upon it are both necessary parts of the creation machine.
 AfroDJMac, a man with sunglasses for eyeballs, honors both sides of the inspiration equation.
-Read on as he shares how we can find more of that sweet, sweet inspiration juice and freeze it into tangible tangerine art-sicles.
+Read on as he shares how we can find more of that sweet inspiration juice and freeze it into tangible art-sicles.

 On the Origin of Inspiration

 We all know how precious inspiration is.
 It sneaks into our lives from out of nowhere.
 We can never really know what triggers it.
 Maybe it’s a song or words from a friend.
 But sometimes those songs or words do nothing to conjure up the spirit of inspiration.
 So, it also depends on when a trigger finds you.
 It’s a sort of alignment of the planets.
 Things come together just right and bam!
 Inspiration hits you.